wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 <a target="_blank" href="https://user-images.githubusercontent.com/300046/62699138-1af7e080-b99c-11e9-859f-f3d4a4c88105.png"><img alt="google-cables-1533x861.png" width="1533" src="https://user-images.githubusercontent.com/300046/62699138-1af7e080-b99c-11e9-859f-f3d4a4c88105.png"></a>

-As of this writing, latency between Google's EU and Asia locations is very high because Google Compute Engine does not have a direct link between them.
+Still, as of this writing, latency between Google's EU and Asia locations is very high (slow) because Google Compute Engine does not have a direct link between them.

 PROTIP: If you only operate out of just one region in the world, use a <strong>Central US</strong> region, which reaches West to Asia and East to Europe.